mumba-org/mumba/README.md

   Think of it as a mix of a userspace OS + mobile application platform + a browser

-* A multiprocess "userspace kernel" that takes care of running and managing applications forming a network of applications, where resources can be shared, and they can all be clients of one another.
+* A multiprocess "userspace kernel" that takes care of running and managing applications forming a network of applications, where resources can be shared, and where they can all be clients of one another by consuming the public RPC api exposed by each application.

   For instance, if the media player application wants to send a email, it can use the mailer application rpc api.